magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

 The allocation, which magnet is a target and which a source is important for the calculation of force and torque.
 Sources let act the force on targets, so only the targets will be calculated.

-For the for loop it's good to know that the number in brackets is the amount of passes of the loop (for the animation above you can see there are much more steps to create a video).
-The command `os.makedirs('tmp', exist_ok = true)`checks if there is a folder named 'tmp' in the same folder as the python file is.
-If no, the script create this folder automatically.
-If it exists, the files will be overwritten because of the same naming as you can see two lines underneath in brackets : `('tmp/{:04d}.png.format(i))`.
-The `{:04d}` is responsible for a clean naming: the files will be saved as number.png and the max is 9999.
+In the for loop, the number in parentheses specifies the number of iterations (or passes) the loop will execute.
+In this simple example, the loop runs only once `(range(1))`, but in the context of the animation underneath, there are many more steps required to create a video.
+The command `os.makedirs('tmp', exist_ok=True)` checks if there is a folder named tmp in the same directory as the Python file.
+If the folder does not exist, the script creates it automatically.
+If it already exists, the files will not be overwritten due to the exist_ok=True parameter.
+The line `p.screenshot('tmp/{:04d}.png'.format(i))` specifies the filename for the screenshots.
+The `{:04d}` ensures clean naming by padding the number with leading zeros, resulting in filenames like 0000.png, 0001.png, and so on, up to a maximum of 9999.png.
+This naming convention helps maintain an orderly sequence of image files for creating animations.